CycleVLA: Proactive Self-Correcting Vision-Language-Action Models via Subtask Backtracking and Minimum Bayes Risk Decoding: Simulation Experiments and Analysis

 \subsection{Evaluation on Simulation Benchmarks}

-\textbf{Setup.} We evaluate on LIBERO~\cite{LiuZGFLZS23} using four task suites: Spatial, Object, Goal, and Long, following OpenVLA~\cite{KimPKXB0RFSVKBT24} for data preprocessing and evaluation.
+\textbf{Setup.} We evaluate on LIBERO~\cite{LiuZGFLZS23} (four task suites: Spatial, Object, Goal, and Long) and LIBERO-Plus~\cite{fei2026liberoplus}, which introduces seven dimensions of perturbation to probe CycleVLA's generalization and robustness under unseen conditions.
+For LIBERO, we follow OpenVLA~\cite{KimPKXB0RFSVKBT24} for data preprocessing and evaluation.
 Each suite contains 10 tasks, evaluated over 50 rollouts with 3 random seeds.
 For finetuning, we follow~\cite{ZhengLH0DKHY25, huang2025thinkact, fpc_yang} and train a single model jointly on data from all four suites, rather than training separate models per suite as in~\cite{KimPKXB0RFSVKBT24, kim2025fine, li2025cogvla}.
 Joint training increases task and scene diversity and thus presents a more challenging learning setting.
 We report results alongside baseline numbers regardless of the finetuning paradigm.
+For LIBERO-Plus, we evaluate the same LIBERO-trained models directly on the perturbed environments without additional finetuning, isolating generalization from perturbation-specific adaptation.
+Evaluation follows LIBERO-Plus protocol.

-\textbf{Task Performance.} As shown in Table.~\ref{tab:libero_success}, prior methods often achieve lower success rates on LIBERO-Long due to its challenging long-horizon nature.
+\textbf{LIBERO Task Performance.} As shown in Table~\ref{tab:libero_success}, prior methods often achieve lower success rates on LIBERO-Long due to its challenging long-horizon nature.
 CycleVLA achieves notably higher success rates on this task suite by predicting failures at subtask boundaries and backtracking to retry.
 This self-correcting mechanism is particularly effective for long-horizon tasks, where errors tend to accumulate across subtasks.
+CycleVLA improves both backbones, with average gains of +4.5 over OpenVLA-OFT-Diff and +1.6 over $\pi_{0.5}$, the latter reaching the best average success rate (98.5) among all compared methods.
+OpenVLA-OFT-Diff benefits more, as $\pi_{0.5}$'s near-saturated performance leaves less room for correction.
+We further study how much CycleVLA improves less robust VLAs in the under-trained VLA analysis below.